 Penile Implants Overview

-Today most prosthesis are inflatable.
+Today, most prostheses are inflatable.
 They consist of a closed system filled with saline.
 There is a reservoir that holds most of the fluid when you don’t want to be erect.
 It is hidden under your abdominal muscles or, occasionally, in your scrotum.
 There is a pump placed in your scrotum which you can feel and manipulate through the scrotal skin painlessly.
 When you want an erection, you literally pump the fluid from the hidden reservoir to the cylinders in the erection chambers, giving yourself an erection.
 Your orgasm and sensation will be the same.
 When you no longer need/desire the erection, you press a valve on the pump and then gently squeeze the penis.
 This transfers the fluid out of the penile cylinders and back into the reservoir.

 Advantages of a Penile Prosthesis

 The implant is well hidden.
 It is quick to pump up, offering spontaneity.
 The erection is quite good for most men, though some complain of shortening of the penis.
-The sensation during intercourse will be exactly the same as it always had been.
+The sensation during intercourse should be exactly the same as it always had been.

 Disadvantages of a Penile Prosthesis